almighty570/whistler/Readme.md

 # Whistle Counter

-An web application to count the numebr of whistles of your pressure cooker
+Web app to count the numebr of whistles of your pressure cooker.

 ## Why does it exist